 The TV film Something About Lee Wiley caused a resurgence of interest in her music but she didn’t record again until 1971.
 The superb Back Home Again – which teamed her with Dick Hyman – proved to be her last album.
 She died in December 1975 after a long battle against cancer.

 The tragedy of Lee Wiley is that her legacy of recordings is pretty slight, and there is no film footage of her singing.
 She was, by all accounts, too happy-go-lucky to be ambitious and too dismissive of commercial work – and this could be why, during her lifetime at least, she wasn’t as well appreciated as she should have been.
-Except by those who heard her: at her last public appearance, at the 1972 Newport Jazz Festival, audiences went wild for her – an upbeat note on which to end her career.
+Except by those who heard her: at her last public appearance, at the Carnegie Hall, as part of the 1972 Newport Jazz Festival, audiences went wild for her – an upbeat note on which to end her career.

 Here are some of my favourite Lee Wiley recordings that are available on YouTube: